ericcornelissen/svgo-action/CONTRIBUTING.md

 # Contributing Guidelines

+> **Note** This document covers contributing to v3 of this project.
+If you want
+> to make a contribution to the latest version of the project check out the
+> [Contributing Guidelines on `main`].

 The _SVGO Action_ project welcomes contributions and corrections of all forms.
 This includes improvements to the documentation or code base, new tests, bug fixes, and implementations of new features.
 We recommend you [open an issue]